-- To provide an engaging, exciting curriculum that fosters a life-long love of theatre and the arts through the teaching of engaging texts and topics that are thought provoking and allows the exploration of their own and other cultures. - To provide all students with the emotional intelligence necessary to ensure they become positive contribu- - To provide an environment where pupils are keen to experiment and take dramatic risks without judgement and develop the independence to explore topics and consider the possibilities of where they can take the work.
+- To provide an engaging, exciting curriculum that fosters a life-long love of theatre and the arts through the teaching of engaging texts and topics that are thought provoking and allows the exploration of their own and other cultures. - To provide all students with the emotional intelligence necessary to ensure they become positive contributors to wider society.
+The emphasis on empathy and understanding of other people's feelings and situations - To provide an environment where pupils are keen to experiment and take dramatic risks without judgement and develop the independence to explore topics and consider the possibilities of where they can take the work.
 They will do so by responding imaginatively to the experiences provided (including live theatre and workshop opportunities). - To provide a broad education into the range of opportunities available in theatre including lighting and set design as well as acting.
 A goal is to create students who are able to successfully access employment opportunities in the future.
 Theatre is one of the subsectors of the creative industries, which is worth £101.5 billion, growing at nearly twice the rate of the UK economy in 2022.